Addison Rae and More Stars Take Major Fashion Risks on the 2021 MTV Movie & TV Awards Red Carpet - E! Online

-The 2021 MTV Movie & TV Awards are here, which means it's time to sit back, relax and prepare yourself for some eye-catching red carpet looks.
+The 2021 MTV Movie & TV Awards are here, which means it's time to sit back, relax and look at all the eye-catching red carpet looks.

 For years now, the MTV Awards have stood in stark contrast to black tie ceremonies like the Oscars.
 Stars tend to take advantage of the laidback vibe, sporting dresses and suits that err on the adventurous side, and this year's show is no different.